-For the month of November I am challenging myself to read (at least) one book a week.
-I have started listening to audiobooks and have listened to so many over the last few months that I have been neglecting holding a book and immersing myself in the pages — hence why I am challenging myself.
-A further challenge will be sharing feedback about the book here to hold myself accountable.
+I have started listening to audiobooks and have listened to so many over the last few months that I have been neglecting holding a book and immersing myself in the pages — so I am challenging myself to pick up books again.

-The book I completed in week one was: I’m Still Here (Black Dignity in a World Made for Whiteness) by Austin Channing Brown.
+The book I completed first was: I’m Still Here (Black Dignity in a World Made for Whiteness) by Austin Channing Brown.

 What a thought-provoking read!
 Brown takes us on a walk through her life, from childhood to adulthood, sharing stories of encounters she has had with racial variances and how they have affected her.
 As a pastor, social activist, wife, sister, friend, and student she has felt the pangs of being a black woman.
 Sometimes the only black woman in a room.
 She shares the ache of not feeling supported by colleagues and the agony of awaiting her husband’s return home without incident.
 Brown shares how she found solace, even as a child, in the pews of the black church and comfort in the hand claps and foot stomps of the congregation.